|

 1. With a tangible metaphor, show that love is inexhaustible.

-2. Kindness to others makes a difference in the lives of others.
+2. Kindness to others makes a difference.

 3. Reinforce positive, loving behavior in the audience.